 Many people who become addicted to Dilaudid start taking it because they are suffering from severe pain.
 This pain may be caused by anything from soft tissue or bone issues cancer.
-The drug works by attaching to brain receptors, and it causes pain relief as well as a euphoric feeling.
+The drug works by attaching to brain receptors, and it produces pain relief as well as a euphoric feeling.

-Even though Dilaudid is a wonderful painkiller that acts quickly and lowers pain by a significant amount, those who take it for extended periods of time can become addicted.
+Even though Dilaudid is a fantastic painkiller that acts quickly and lowers pain by a significant amount, those who take it for extended periods of time can become addicted.
 They may notice their tolerance start to build, and they will need more of the drug just for it to give them the same relief.
-At this point, a person’s tolerance has a high likelihood of turning into full-blown addiction.
-This is very dangerous territory because if they suddenly stop taking Dilaudid, they will experience withdrawal symptoms.
+At this point, a person’s tolerance has a high likelihood of turning into a full-blown addiction.
+This is dangerous territory because if they suddenly stop taking Dilaudid, they will experience withdrawal symptoms.

 When someone becomes addicted to this drug, they will continue to need more of it until they are taking seriously unsafe amounts.
-It’s difficult to know what to do next, but actions absolutely must be taken.
-If something is not done to stop the addiction, serious disease and death may ensue.
+It’s difficult to know what to do next, but actions absolutely must be considered.
+If something is not done to stop the addiction, severe disease and death may ensue.
 The only way to get off of this drug is to go through a detox program.

-What is Involved in Detox?
+What is Involved in Dilaudid Detox?

 Why Inpatient Treatment is Needed

 If you or someone you know has a problem with Dilaudid, you’ll need to seek help at an inpatient treatment center.
 These locations are easy to find and should be in your area.
-There are many benefits to seeking inpatient treatment:

-1. The detox process is often on-site
+- The detox process is often on-site

-2. There are no temptations to worry about
+- There are no temptations to worry about

-3. Overall health is boosted
+- Overall health is boosted

-4. You can prepare yourself to go back home
+- You can prepare yourself to go back home

 Finally, you’ll learn the tools you’ll need for going back home and into society with Dilaudid detox.
 These skills will hopefully keep you sober for life.